agentlab/CoffeeNow/README.md

 ## How To Setup Eclipse IDE

-0. Prerequisits:
+### Prerequisits:

   * JDK 8,
   * Maven 3.x,
   * Eclipse Installer

-1. Use this information for instructions in paragraph #2
+### How to configure custom Eclipse installation for this project with Eclipse Installer

+Configuration settings for Eclipse Installer

   * Eclipse Product:
     * Eclipse IDE for Java with Maven and Tools